ProgramPhase 1Phase 2Phase 3Next MilestoneMilestone Expected

 In the Phase 2 RIZE study in patients with cHI ages two and older, nearly all participants achieved significant improvement in hypoglycemia across multiple endpoints, including the primary and key secondary endpoints planned for the sunRIZE study.
 At doses and exposures that are planned for sunRIZE, RZ358 (ersodetug) was generally safe and well-tolerated, and resulted in median improvements in hypoglycemia of up to ~90% at top doses.

 sunRIZE, a Phase 3, multi-center, double-blind, randomized, controlled, safety and efficacy registrational study is ongoing.
-Topline results are expected in mid-2025.
+Topline results are expected in second half of 2025.

 Tumor Hyperinsulinism